grafana/xk6-disruptor-demo/README.md

 See [Socks Shop demo](demos/socks-shop/README.md) for detailed instructions for installing this application and testing HTTP fault injection in this application

+### Online boutique (gRPC fault injection)

+[Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo) is a cloud-first microservices demo application.
+The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.
+Online Boutique consists of an 11-tier microservices application.

+See [Online Boutique demo](demos/online-boutique/README.md) for instructions for installing this application and testing gRPC fault injection in this application.

 ## Installing xk6-disruptor

 xk6-disruptor is a k6 extension.
 To use it in a k6 test script, it is necessary to use a custom build of k6 that includes it.
 You can get the binaries for different platforms from the [xk6-disruptor github repository](https://github.com/grafana/xk6-disruptor/releases).
 Refer to the [Installation Guide](https://k6.io/docs/javascript-api/xk6-disruptor/get-started/installation/) for more information.